datamesse/datamesse.github.io/README.md

 #### May 2022 (Version 2)

-I updated the layout to be minimalistic with new sections including recent blog post preview, skills assessment, and contacts sextions.
+I updated the layout to be minimalistic with new sections including recent blog post preview, skills assessment, and contacts sections.
 The style is based on a [YouTube tutorial by Shuvam Kumar a.k.a Overreacted](https://www.youtube.com/watch?v=j0yZc2yfa7o).

 ![Site version 2](https://github.com/datamesse/datamesse.github.io/blob/main/src/assets-portfolio/img-2022-05-portfolio-website-react-original.png?raw=true)